-note For additional information, please read the chapter "Console display functions."
+note For additional information, please read the chapter "Functions of the console display."

-4.3 Logging into Open-E iSCSI-R3
+4.3 Logging into Open-E iSCSI ENTERPRISE

-You can establish a connection to Open-E iSCSI-R3 from every network computer.
-To establish this connection, use a browser (e.g. Microsoft Internet Explorer) and enter the IP address or the name of the computer hosting the Data Storage Server into the URL entry line: https://192.168.0.220 (standard address) or https://iscsi (this name can be changed in the installation of Open-E iSCSI-R3).
+You can establish a connection to Open-E iSCSI from every network computer.
+To establish this connection, use a browser (e.g. Microsoft Internet Explorer) and enter the IP address or the name of the computer hosting the Open-E iSCSI server into the URL entry line: https://192.168.0.220.

-note For security reasons, Open-E iSCSI-R3 uses the encrypted SSL protocol (https).
+note For security reasons, Open-E iSCSI uses the encrypted SSL protocol (https).

-You will now be asked to verify the encryption certification.
-Since Open-E iSCSI-R3 only allows to create shares on the Intranet, there is no need for global certification by an authorized body.
-You can accept the certificate for the session only, but also for all future sessions.
+You will now be asked for verification of the encryption certification.
+Since Open-E iSCSI does not allow for creating shares on the Internet but only on the Intranet, there is no need for global certification by an authorized body.
+You can accept the certificate for the session only, but also for all future use.